nodemcu/nodemcu-firmware/nodemcu_api_en.md

 <a id="adc_read"></a>
 ## adc.read()
 ####Description
-read adc value of id, esp8266 has only one 10bit adc, id=0
+read adc value of id, esp8266 has only one 10bit adc, id=0, pin TOUT

 ####Syntax
 adc.read(id)